ewhitesides/SecretManagement.HcVault.KV2/README.md

 ## TODO

-- update README for Get-SecretInfo
-- update README for Set-Secret
+- add examples of registering with ldap auth
+- implement Test-SecretVault
 - implement Set-SecretInfo
 - implement Set-Secret -Metadata (using Set-SecretInfo)
-- add code for metadata parameter in Set-Secret
-- add tests for metadata parameter in Set-Secret
 - add simple ldap server into the container so we can test ldap auth